YKQ98/Mat2Seq/README.md

-Benchmarks
+Mat2Seq
 ==========

+Mat2Seq is a framework for creating unique and complete crystal sequence representations, as well as constructing a material LLM capable of generating novel crystal structures with desired properties of interest.

-CrystaLLM has been evaluated on the Perov-5, Carbon-24, MP-20 and MPTS-52 benchmarks.
+Mat2Seq has been evaluated on the Perov-5, Carbon-24, MP-20 and MPTS-52 benchmarks.
 This document describes how to reproduce the benchmark evaluation experiments described in the paper.
 The Perov-5, Carbon-24 and MP-20 datasets are from the [CDVAE repository](https://github.com/txie-93/cdvae/tree/f857f598d6f6cca5dc1ea0582d228f12dcc2c2ea/data), while the MPTS-52 dataset is from the
 [DiffCSP repository](https://github.com/jiaor17/DiffCSP/tree/fd6f48cef306193c0fb678db785424abcdad6dfd/data).

-To assess CrystaLLM on a benchmark, a sequence of steps is required to:
+To assess Mat2Seq on a benchmark, a sequence of steps is required to:
 1. pre-process the original benchmark dataset
 2. tokenize the pre-processed CIF files
 3. train the model